mooseses/TunesBack/README.md

 **Best Practice**: Use ISO format `YYYY-MM-DD.xml` or include month names to avoid confusion.

-### The following are too ambiguous or won't work:
+### These examples are too ambiguous or won't work:

 - `library.xml` (no date)
 - `v2.1.3-export.xml` (version numbers confused with dates)